hortonworks-spark/spark-atlas-connector/README.md

 mvn package -DskipTests
 ```

-`mvn package` will assemble all the required dependencies and package into an uber jar.
+`mvn package` will assemble all the required dependencies and package into an uber jar:

+    spark-atlas-connector-assembly/target/spark-atlas-connector-assembly-0.1.0-SNAPSHOT.jar

+(`spark-atlas-connector_2.11-0.1.0-SNAPSHOT.jar` is a thin jar without dependencies)

 Create Atlas models
 ===================